Digital Realty opens new AU data centre – and announces another one

 Digital Realty has cut the ribbon for its fifth data center in Australia.

 The new environmentally-friendly facility is located in Sydney's Erskine Park and holds the appropriate title ‘Digital Erskine Park II', adding 7,000 square metres of floor space and 17.4 MW of critical IT power capacity to both Australian and international customers.

-However, the company is wasting no time after also announcing the acquisition of an additional 1.4 hectare piece of land in Erskine Park, which will be home to a new 12 MW data centre to complement Digital Realty’s connected campus – and aptly named Digital Erskine Park III.
+However, the company is wasting no time after also announcing the acquisition of an additional 1.4 hectare piece of land in Erskine Park, which will be home to a new 12 MW data center to complement Digital Realty's connected campus – and aptly named Digital Erskine Park III.